-Recently I was asked to organize and facilitate a journey mapping workshop for the Ticketmaster B2C team.
-I invited about 40 stakeholders from various backgrounds and departments to a large gathering space at our headquarters.
+I was asked to organize and facilitate a journey mapping workshop for the Ticketmaster B2C team.
+Working with our Agile coaches, I invited about 40 stakeholders from various backgrounds and departments to a large gathering space at our headquarters.
 After giving an introduction defining the why's and how's of journey mapping, I described the benefits of incorporating empathy at the core of our product and feature development.
-My goal was to have my co-workers pause and place themselves in the shoes of our fans.
-I split the large group into five smaller break out groups that each focused on one user persona.
+The goal was to have employees pause and place themselves in the shoes of our fans.
+I split the large group into five smaller, facilitated break out groups that each focused on one user persona.

 SMALL GROUP ACTIVITY